SouthernMethodistUniversity/ds_1300/_sources/book/10_pudding.md

 # The Pudding: Data Story Telling and Visualization

 We'd like each of you to go to [The Pudding](https://pudding.cool/) and read one of their data journalism pieces.
 We'll discuss each piece as a group afterwards.
+More articles to check out - [The Pudding Cup](https://pudding.cool/process/pudding-cup-2021/)

 Pay special attention to:
 - Their Data